 Carol's career in education has taken her from classrooms to lecture halls to on-site trainings, workshops, and study groups.
-As a member of the consultant network for the National Council of Teachers of English, she assisted in the development of their online professional development program Pathways.
-She also consulted on the Expressions program for English language development aligned with the English language arts program.
+As a member of the advisory network for the National Council of Teachers of English, she assisted in the development of their online professional development program Pathways.
+She also worked on the Expressions program for English language development aligned with the English language arts program.

 Carol coauthored Teaching English Language Learners: A Differentiated Approach; Language Learners in the English Classroom; and Content-Area Conversations: How to Plan Discussion-Based Lessons for Diverse Language Learners.
 She was also a contributor to Adolescent Literacy: Research-Based Best Practices.

 Carol has a master of science in special education from Portland State University, a bachelor of arts in Spanish from the University of Oregon, and a Spanish major from the Universidad de las Americas in Puebla, Mexico.

 - Learning Language or Learning Disability: Implementing RTI With ELs

 - Closing the Gap with Long-Term English Learners

 - Structuring Instruction: The Gradual Release of Responsibility

 - Literacy, Language, and Content: Making Meaning Across the Curriculum